Access trainings by the type of learning that matches your need:

 The MCH Leadership Competencies describe the necessary knowledge, skills, personal characteristics, and values within a framework designed to support and promote MCH leadership.
 Asset Framing draws upon the following competencies for planning, implementing, and evaluating activities:

 • Competency 2: Self-Reflection.
-Self-reflection is the process of assessing the impact of personal values, beliefs, communication styles, cultural influences, and experiences on one’s personal and professional leadership style.
+Self-reflection is the process of assessing how personal values, beliefs, communication styles, and experiences shape one's professional leadership approach.
+This understanding helps leaders better serve families and communities.
 Access additional trainings related to self-reflection.

-• Competency 3: Ethics.
-Ethical behavior in professional roles includes conduct congruent with generally accepted principles and values.
-This definition includes general leadership ethics, such as honesty, responsibility, and cultural competency, as well as ethics specific to the MCH population.
+• Competency 3: Ethics.thical behavior in professional roles includes conduct aligned with accepted principles and values.
+This encompasses leadership ethics such as honesty and responsibility, as well as specific considerations for serving MCH populations.
 Access additional trainings related to ethics.

 • Competency 4: Critical Thinking.
-Complex challenges faced by MCH populations and the systems that serve them necessitate critical thinking.
+The complex health challenges faced by mothers, children, and families require sophisticated problem-solving skills.
+MCH professionals must analyze situations thoroughly and develop effective solutions.
 Access additional trainings related to critical thinking.

 The National MCH Workforce Development Center has identified 6 Foundational Skills Recommended to Support the Title V National Performance Measures.
 Asset Framing draws heavily on the following skill: